^

 Steroid-induced glaucoma: causes, symptoms, diagnosis, treatment

-Secondary open-angle glaucoma can develop in almost any mode of administration of glucocorticoid drugs.
-Elevation of intraocular pressure can be pronounced and prolonged.
+Secondary open-angle glaucoma can develop with virtually any route of administration of glucocorticoid drugs.
+The increase in intraocular pressure can be pronounced and prolonged.

-Pigment Dispersion Syndrome (SPD) is a condition in which the pigment is washed out of the pigment epithelium of the back of the iris, its subsidence on various structures of the anterior segment of the eye.
-Obstruction and subsequent destruction of the trabecular network can result in increased intraocular pressure and the development of secondary open-angle glaucoma.
+Pigment dispersion syndrome (PDS) is a condition in which pigment is washed out of the pigment epithelium of the posterior iris and deposited on various structures of the anterior segment of the eye.
+Obstruction and subsequent destruction of the trabecular meshwork can lead to increased intraocular pressure and the development of secondary open-angle glaucoma.

 Glaucoma associated with congenital diseases

-An aniridia is a bilateral congenital anomaly, in which the iris is considerably underdeveloped, but under gonioscopy a rudimentary rudiment of the iris is visible.
-In 2/3 of cases, a dominant type of inheritance is observed with high penetrance.
+Aniridia is a bilateral congenital anomaly in which the iris is significantly underdeveloped, but a rudimentary iris rudiment is visible during gonioscopy.
+In 2/3 of cases, a dominant type of inheritance with high penetrance is observed.

 Primary congenital glaucoma: causes, symptoms, diagnosis, treatment

-Congenital glaucoma is a group of conditions with anomalies in the development of the system of outflow of intraocular moisture.
-This group includes: congenital glaucoma, in which an anomaly in the development of the anterior chamber angle is not associated with other ocular or systemic abnormalities; Congenital glaucoma with concomitant ocular or systemic abnormalities; secondary glaucoma of childhood, in which other eye pathologies cause a violation of outflow of fluid.
+Congenital glaucoma is a group of conditions with abnormalities in the development of the aqueous humor outflow system.
+This group includes: congenital glaucoma, in which the abnormal development of the anterior chamber angle is not associated with other ocular or systemic abnormalities; congenital glaucoma with associated ocular or systemic abnormalities; secondary childhood glaucoma, in which other ocular pathologies cause impaired fluid outflow.

 Pages